Agasaworkshop/Agasa_CNC_PCB/README.md

 11. If I do end up changing some of the above I would probably implement some extra G code like spindle speed.
 12. Find the best working coupler to get good alignment every time, it's the biggest bottleneck.
 13. I could also consider adding alignment holes to the bed to try implementing double sided boards.

+## Disclamer
+This machine involves mechanical, electrical, and operational risks.
+I strongly recommend using appropriate personal protective equipment (the above mentioned PPE) and ensuring proper ventilation during operation.
+Keep your hands and body parts away from moving axes and the cutting tool, as the system can generate significant force.
+Be careful when wiring the power supply, especially when working with mains voltage.

+This project is not certified for compliance with any safety or regulatory standards.
+By building, modifying, or operating this machine, you acknowledge and accept that you do so entirely at your own risk.

+I shall not be held liable for any injury, damage, loss, or legal issues resulting from the use or misuse of this project.

 ## Extra
 This machine operates on two sizes of boards, which are 5x7 and 10x7.
 [I've made a little jig to score and snap the boards](https://www.printables.com/model/1377196-107-pcb-splitter), it works well with FR1, not too well with FR4 (it isn't impossible tho)